 - Railroad ties

-- Paint (unless uncapped and dried out)
+- Paint (latex paint that is uncapped and dried out will be accepted)

 - Commercial vehicles

-The Borough of Florham Park reserves the right to refuse ANY VEHICLE AT ANY TIME at their discretion.
+** The Borough of Florham Park reserves the right to refuse ANY VEHICLE at ANY TIME at their discretion **

 Clothing/Textile Collection bins now located at the Environmental Center.